nielsfaber/scheduler-card/README.md

 ## Usage

-:construction: WIP More usage instructions should follow soon.

 ### Creating a schedule
 Click the button 'add item' in the bottom of the card, to start creating a schedule.